+Table 12 illustrates the five growth, emerging, mature, and declining industries with the greatest economic output in 2019.
+Notably, the growth and emerging industries that exhibited an increase in economic output between 2014 and 2019 are the most productive sectors with greater economic output than sectors in the mature or declining categories.
 The growth industries in Oakland County are the drivers of the regional economy.
 Emerging industries are those in healthcare, science, and food service, which aligns with national economic trends.
 Declining industries in Oakland County are auto manufacturing and general retail merchandising.
-Southeast Michigan's automotive manufacturing industry has been declining for over half a century and general merchandise (Sears, KMART) has been declining nationwide.
-The growth and emerging industries, especially those in the professional services and healthcare sectors, tended to locate in traditional office spaces (office parks, strip commercial).
-However, the COVID-19 pandemic significantly altered working/ commuting trends and many more workers work from home, especially in Oakland County.
-The demand for office space will likely not increase to pre-pandemic demand in the foreseeable future, but flexible workspaces may be a hybrid alternative.
+Southeast Michigan's automotive manufacturing industry has been declining for over half a century and general merchandise (Sears, Kmart) has been declining nationwide.